 Skip to content

-Exposing cluster
+Exposing the cluster

 The Operator provides entry points for accessing the database by client applications in several scenarios.
 In either way the cluster is exposed with regular Kubernetes Service objects , configured by the Operator.

-This document describes the usage of Custom Resource manifest options to expose the clusters deployed with the Operator.
+This document describes the usage of Custom Resource manifest options to expose clusters deployed with the Operator.

 image

-$ mongo "mongodb://userAdmin:userAdminPassword@my-cluster-name-mongos.<namespace name>.svc.cluster.local/admin?ssl=false"
+$ mongosh "mongodb://userAdmin:userAdminPassword@my-cluster-name-mongos.<namespace name>.svc.cluster.local/admin?ssl=false"

 Accessing replica set Pods